City of the Spider Queen: Plot summary

 According to the adventure background provided, drow priestesses are no longer receiving spells or guidance from their goddess, Lolth.
 While in most places the drow have remained steadfast, the Underdark city of Maerimydra is in a state of unrest and has been invaded by a host of enemy creatures.
 Some of the desperate survivors have begun making raids on the surface world.
 The adventure outline provided states that the player characters will be investigating these raids, travelling through the Underdark and exploring the ruined city, fighting the creatures that have taken it over, ultimately fighting a priestess of the rival drow goddess Kiaransalee.

-City of the Spider Queen begins with an introduction on pages 3–9.
-Following the introduction is the four-chapter adventure scenario: Part 1: Spinning the Web, is on pages 10–44, Part 2: The Deep Wastes, is on pages 45–63, Part 3: Maerimydra, is on pages 64–101, and Part 4: The Undying Temple, is on pages 102-114.
+City of the Spider Queen begins with an introduction on pp. 3–9.
+Following the introduction is the four-chapter adventure scenario: Part 1: Spinning the Web, is on pp. 10–44, Part 2: The Deep Wastes, is on pp. 45–63, Part 3: Maerimydra, is on pp. 64–101, and Part 4: The Undying Temple, is on pp. 102–114.
 The book also features two appendices.
-Appendix 1: Monsters and Magic, on pages 115-130, features the statistics for several monsters used in the adventure, and also presents a number of spells and magic items.
-Appendix 2: Creature Statistics, on pages 131-160, contains a summary of the statistics for all the NPCs and monsters that appear throughout the adventure.
+Appendix 1: Monsters and Magic, on pp. 115–130, features the statistics for several monsters used in the adventure, and also presents a number of spells and magic items.
+Appendix 2: Creature Statistics, pp. 131–160, contains a summary of the statistics for all the NPCs and monsters that appear throughout the adventure.
 Included in the back of the book are 16 one-page maps of various locations that the characters may explore as part of the adventure.